One of the coolest sound wave experiments your kids will ever try!

 Here's what's really happening during the activity -- I've highlighted some of the science terms that you can introduce to kids when discussing this experiment:

-When the ruler hits the spoon, it creates sound waves.
-These sound waves travel up the yarn/string and to the ear instead of just spreading out in the space around you.
+When the ruler hits the spoon, it creates vibrations which make sound waves.
+These sound waves travel up the yarn/string and to the ear instead of just spreading out into the air around you.
 The yarn acts as a conductor -- an object that allows sound waves to travel.

 And because the yarn allows the sound waves to continue to travel, the sound of the spoon will resonate or reverberate -- meaning they will continue for a while after you have hit the spoon.